Skip to content

 Recruitment research firms are an ideal choice for large corporations that have created a corporate executive search function featuring in-house executive search teams.
 By conducting executive searches themselves, the teams can save the company millions of dollars in retained search fees.

 Executive search research firms regularly collaborate with internal executive recruiting teams.
 Interestingly, retained search firms regularly turn to executive search research firms for help.
 They often lack the expertise or ability to find the ideal candidates.
 Interestingly, retained search firms often turn to recruitment research firms to find the candidates they need for their executive search engagements.
-So, when companies use recruiting research firms, they are cutting out the middle man — pricier retained search firms — and are going straight to the source of ideal candidates.
-Due to their research expertise, recruiting research firms hold the power to make searches smarter and more strategic.
+So, when companies use recruiting research firms, they are cutting out the middleman — pricier retained search firms — and are going straight to the source of ideal candidates.
+Due to their research expertise, recruiting research firms hold the power to make searches more innovative and more strategic.

 Note:

-To help cash-conscious later-stage startups, some retained search firms including The Good Search will consider taking part of the fee in options.
+To help cash-conscious later-stage startups, some retained search firms, including The Good Search, will consider taking part of the fee in options.
 Or they forge an agreement with a venture capital firm to conduct multiple searches across the VC firm’s portfolio companies for a reduced fee.

 Retained Search Firm Fees